DECK36/plan9_workshop_tutorial/README_nodejs.md

 ## Installation
-The workshop assumes the p9fok VM to be up and running and the sources mounted in the VM. ient of your choice, suitable for your system.
+The workshop assumes the p9fok VM to be up and running and the sources mounted in the VM.

 See the [main README][README] for instructions to setup the dev environment.